-Use this simpler procedure to cable together two racks with RoCE Network Fabric where some down-time can be tolerated and you are using Oracle Exadata System Software release 20.1.0, or later.
+Use this simpler procedure to cable together two racks with RoCE Network Fabric where some down-time can be tolerated.

+This procedure is for systems with RoCE Network Fabric (X8M or later) using Oracle Exadata System Software Release 20.1.0 or later.